melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_gatk1/variant_calling_gatk1.md

 ```

 !!! note
-    In a workflow such as this it is a good practice to given output files an appropriate name.
-In this case, we are append the workflow step metadata to the filenames.
+    In a workflow such as this it is a good practice to give the output files an appropriate name.
+In this case, we are appending the workflow step details to the filenames.
+For example, append `dup` after running the mark duplicates step.

 We now have a pre-processed BAM file (`#!bash NA12878.sort.dup.bqsr.bam`) ready for variant calling.